-- Content is not tagged to ensure that appropriate semantic mark-up is used, and that the reading order is meaningful. - The document language or title are not set. - Mathematical equations do not make sense when reached with a screen reader. - Text alternatives are not provided for images, diagrams, charts, or graphs. - Tables and lists are not marked up correctly. - Incorrect nesting is flagged for many elements. - Visual headings are not implemented as semantic headings.
+- Content is not tagged to ensure that appropriate semantic mark-up is used, and that the reading order is meaningful. - Scanned documents contain mostly images of text making the PDF completely inaccessible with a screen reader. - The document language or title are not set. - Mathematical equations do not make sense when reached with a screen reader. - Text alternatives are not provided for images, diagrams, charts, or graphs. - Tables and lists are not marked up correctly. - Incorrect nesting is flagged for many elements. - Visual headings are not implemented as semantic headings.

 - 1.1.1 Non-text Content (level A)

 - 1.3.1 Info and Relationships (level A)

 - 1.3.2 Meaningful Sequence (level A)

 - 2.4.1 Bypass Blocks (level A)

 - 2.4.2 Page Titled (level A)

-- 3.1.1 Language of Page (level A) - 4.1.1 Parsing (level A)
+- 3.1.1 Language of Page (level A)

+- 4.1.1 Parsing (level A)